What is a Community Energy Plan?

 The benefits of a CEP are clearly complementary to the City's ambitions to reduce greenhouse gas emissions, the strategy of which follows the Partners for Climate Protection’s Five Milestone Framework to reduce greenhouse gas emissions.
-The City has successfully completed Milestone 1, "Create a Greenhouse Gas Emissions Inventory and Forecast" and is in the process of jointly working towards the achievement of Milestone 2, "Set an Emissions Reduction Target" and Milestone 3, "Develop a Local Action Plan."
+The City has successfully completed Milestone 1, "Create a Greenhouse Gas Emissions Inventory and Forecast" and through the development of the CEP will achieve Milestone 2, "Set an Emissions Reduction Target" and Milestone 3, "Develop a Local Action Plan."
 Milestone 4, "Implement the Local Action Plan or a Set of Activities" and Milestone 5, "Monitor Progress and Reporting Results" will follow.
 The CEP is a central tenet of the City’s Climate Action Plan.

 For more information on Environmental Initiatives